lukas-weber/StochasticSeriesExpansion.jl/docs/src/interfaces.md

 ## [Operator string estimator interface](@id abstract_opstring_estimator)

-The `AbstractOpstringEstimator` interface is used to implement most observable estimators in StochasticSeriesExpansion.
+The `AbstractOpstringEstimator` interface is used to implement most observable estimators in StochasticSeriesExpansion.jl.

 ```@docs
 AbstractOpstringEstimator